Viking: The Ultimate Obstacle Course: Celebrity edition

+International version

 Results

 The following is a list of currently available information of people who managed to reach at least the Second Adventure Stage in each competition.
 Under each competition, the results are listed in order of who went the farthest first.
 Their names are listed along with their number (1-100) from the competition, and the obstacle/stage they failed to complete.
 The first Viking competition was a special competition where 80 celebrities and famous athletes competed.
 The 2nd Competition had 100 attempts at the First Marine Stage.
 The obstacles used in each competition as well as a description of each obstacle are listed above.
 The first two Viking competitions used "layout #1" listed above, while the third Viking tournament used "layout #2".
 All air dates are of the Japanese broadcast on Fuji TV.
 If there are two or more competitors who failed the same obstacle, then who made it farthest is listed first.

 Note: There is a "Brain Ship Stage" which was a stage between the First Marine Stage and the Second Adventure Stage.
 Competitors would be split into two groups and would be given a series of numbers to memorize.
 After a few seconds the numbers would disappear, and competitors would write down the numbers on a piece of paper.
 The person with the most mistakes from each group would be eliminated.
 Due to bad weather, there was no Brain Ship Stage in the first competition.